Returning a Body to New Zealand

 Decisions to make when someone dies overseas

-Paying for a body to be brought back to New Zealand
+Who pays for a body to be brought back to New Zealand?

 All costs associated with the death of a New Zealand citizen overseas, including funeral expenses or repatriation of remains to New Zealand and return of personal effects, are the responsibility of the family.
 If the deceased was travelling, it is a good idea to check if they had travel insurance as this may cover the repatriation costs.